goggledefogger/react-share-links/README.md

 ## Features

 - Share links with people
-- Create channels for topics or groups
+- Create channels for topics or groups.
+Like a hashtag, but less lame
+- No need for comments or replies.
+Just an emoji if you want, emojis > words sometimes anyway

 ## Tech Stack

-- React
+- React cause I'm learning it, and it's pretty good
-- Firebase (Firestore)
-- TypeScript
+- Firebase, you get so much for so little
+- TypeScript, errors caught early and often
-- Create React App
+- Create React App, get it started
+- pnpm cause I heard it was better

 ## Getting Started